Recent news reports state that the number of heroin deaths has increased in the last year by almost 60%.

 Maybe you've only been using heroin for a short time, and so you're not really sure if you're a candidate for any type of professional treatment.
 Please rest assured that no matter how long you've been using heroin, this type of addiction treatment can help you, and it really is necessary.

 Heroin has been affecting your life for a period of time, and perhaps you've experienced a lot of consequences from that, including:

 All of these issues are indicators that you need to get professional addiction treatment as soon as possible.

 Here at Northpoint Washington, our goal is to help you in any way that we can when it comes to your treatment needs.
-Our new facility in the State of Washington is modern and beautiful.
+Our new facility in Edmonds, Washington is modern, comfortable, and beautiful.

 Getting the process started for your drug treatment is so easy.
-Once you get in touch with us, one of our addiction specialists will with you.
-They'll ask about your addiction history.
+Once you get in touch with us for a free addiction assessment, one of our addiction specialists will work closely with you to develop a fully individualized plan.
+They'll ask about your addiction history, your interests, and your recovery goals.
 Once he or she has discussed these details, you will receive a professional recommendation for treatment.

 We will contact your insurance company to determine what your benefits are.
 You'll know exactly how much you'll have to pay out of pocket.
 With that information in hand, you'll be able to begin to make plans to get the help you need.